run2bizdocs/documentation/en-us/docs/4biz-helium/processes/portfolio-and-catalog/use/configure-services-attributes.md

 ### Incidents

+!!! tip " "

-Register the service incident activities
+    All incident provided by the service catalog

 | Function                   | Description     |
 |----------------------------|-----------------|
 | New Incident               | Create New      |